top of page

 October 25th, 1951

 On August 15, 1947, British rule in India formally came to an end.
 The transfer of power followed the Indian Independence Act, passed by the British Parliament in July, which created two independent dominions: India and Pakistan.
 In Delhi, authority passed from the last viceroy, Lord Mountbatten, to an Indian government led by Jawaharlal Nehru.
 The moment was marked by ceremony.
 In the Constituent Assembly, Nehru delivered his “Tryst with Destiny” speech just before midnight.
-As the new day began, the Indian tricolour replaced the Union Jack on government buildings, signaling the end of colonial rule and the beginning of self-government.
-But independence did not arrive cleanly.
-It came alongside Partition, which divided the subcontinent and triggered one of the largest migrations in history, accompanied by widespread violence.
+As a new day dawned, the Indian tricolour replaced the Union Jack on government buildings, signaling the end of colonial rule and the beginning of self-government.
+But independence came with a catch: it coincided with Partition, which divided the Indian subcontinent and triggered one of the largest migrations in history, which was accompanied by widespread violence.
 Still, August 15 marked a clear turning point in the history of India's democracy.
 Political authority now rested in Indian hands; all that remained was to parlay that power into a working democratic state.

 The Assembly in session, 1946.